vil02/string_to_code_proj/README.md

 ## Existing development environment

-This project is setup to be used in [gitpod](https://www.gitpod.io/).
+This project is setup to be used with [gitpod](https://www.gitpod.io/).

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/vil02/string_to_code_proj)